Codecademy/docs/content/ai/concepts/search-algorithms/terms/a-star-search/a-star-search.md

 ## Using the A\* Algorithm

 This algorithm is guranteed to find a shortest path if one exists.
-One of the main uses of this algorithm are route planning.
+One of the main uses of this algorithm is route planning.
 However, there are many other uses.